sten-code/Celery/README.md

 ## Auto Attach
 Auto Attach will attach Celery the moment you open Roblox or Celery itself.

+## Startup Animation
+If enabled there will be an animation of 3.5 seconds when you start Celery

 <h1 align="center">API Documentation</h1>

 https://celeryrblx.github.io/